 I have an MBBS from an international institution.
 Do I have to take the GREs?

 Applicants who have completed a MBBS degree and have passed the Step 1 and Step 2 of the USMLE are not required to submit GRE scores.
 In order to be eligible for the GRE waiver, copies of both official USMLE scores will be required to be uploaded with your application.
 If you did not complete the USMLE, you will be required to submit the GRE.
 Here is the link with details about the GRE requirement: http://sph.berkeley.edu/requirements

-I took the GREs in 2007.
+I took the GREs more than five years ago.
 Will I have to take the GREs again?

 Yes, you will have to retake the GREs.
 We accept GREs within 5 years of the time you wish to apply.
 See our website for more details: http://sph.berkeley.edu/requirements.